fvaleri/strimzi-debugging/sessions/002/README.md

 ```

 Note that the listener certificate must not be a CA and it must includes a SAN for each broker route, plus one for the
 bootstrap route.
-Alternatively, you can use a wildcard certificate.
+This is an example of how it should look like.

 ```sh
 $ kubectl get routes